iamvetle/truth-or-dare/README.md

 The tests are using the '@nuxt/test-utils/runtime' and 'vitest'.
 Also a few tests that check for emits/events use '@testing-library/vue'.

-I have unit tests for all/most components.
-I test for events.
-I am following best testing practices.
+There is unit tests for all/most components.
+Events are tested for.
+The tests are after best testing practices.

-I also have a end-to-end test with '@nuxt/test-utils/e2e' and playwright.
+There is also an end-to-end test with '@nuxt/test-utils/e2e' and playwright.

 **Coverage report from v8**